SharePoint/sp-dev-docs/docs/declarative-customization/REST-joinhubsite-method.md

 > [!IMPORTANT]
 > The hub sites feature is currently in preview and is subject to change.
 It is not currently supported for use in production environments.

 Associates a site with an existing hub site.
+You can also use this method to disassociate a site from a hub site (see example below.)

 ## HTTP request